ashutoshgngwr/ashutoshgngwr.github.io/_posts/2019-06-23-embedding-code-from-github-in-a-website.md

 - Find all `<pre>` elements in the page that have the `data-src` attribute
 - For each of those elements
-  - Download the code from the URL in the `data-url` attribute
+  - Download the code from the URL in the `data-src` attribute
   - Slice up the downloaded code from the `data-start` to the `data-end` position
   - Create a `<code>` element with the sliced up code in it
   - Insert the newly created `<code>` element into the existing `<pre>` element